 Crystal joined the Adelaide Crows Sports Medicine clinic in 2018 with a broad range of experience across musculoskeletal, sports and work injury rehabilitation.
 She comes from a dance background and has experience with rehab of dance injuries and pre-pointe assessment.
 She played Netball through university and continues to enjoy supporting peoples’ return to sport after injury.

-Clinical Interests: Crystal has a passion for Pilates for both rehabilitation and fitness goals.
+Clinical Interests: Crystal has a passion for Physio Group Exercise Sessions for both rehabilitation and fitness goals.

-Crystal is an avid Crows supporter, enjoys attending Pilates for her own fitness and loves watching any sport really!
+Crystal is an avid Crows supporter, enjoys attending Physio Group Exercise Sessions for her own fitness and loves watching any sport really!

 — Physio & Partner